microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationsettings-list-peopleinsights.md

 ---
 title: "List peopleInsights"
-description: "Retrieve properties of an insightsSettings object for displaying people insights in an organization."
+description: "Retrieve properties of an insightsSettings object for displaying or returning people insights in an organization."
 author: "simonhult"
 ms.localizationpriority: medium
 ms.prod: "insights"